Case Study: How to Send Transactional Emails from Marketo Using Google Cloud

 And all this needs to happen as quickly as possible for a smooth customer experience.

 This is where the middleware comes in.
 Middleware is a classification of technology that unites data between two entirely different systems.
 Google Cloud Platform (GCP) is a best in class middleware, and it’s what we used to deliver this client’s custom setup.
-For more on why we like it so much, check out our post entitled What Marketing Operations needs to know about Google Cloud.

 The Macro team configured GCP to check Salesforce every minute for new order information.